jkempf42/kube-volttron/cluster-config/README.md

 ![Network Settings tab](image/vb-net-settings.png)

 Set your first interface to *Bridged Adaptor*.

+#### Configure the second interface on the gateway node

+Click on the *Adaptor 2* tab then click the check box marked *Enable Network Adaptor*.
+Select the *Bridged Adaptor* for the network type.
+Click on the *Advanced* arrow and make sure the *Cable Connected* checkbox is checked.

+#### Save the configuration

+Save the configuration by clicking on the *OK* button on the bottom right.

+Start the gateway node VM  by bringing up the VM menu again and clicking on *Start*->*Normal Start* to start the gateway node VM.

 ### Preinstallation host config, node uniqueness check, and routing configuration